jagaapple/next-secure-headers/README.md

 If you give true to `reportOnly` , this sets "Content-Security-Policy-Report-Only" to value instead of "Content-Security-Policy".

 Also you can specify directives using chain-case names such as `child-src` instead of `childSrc` .

+#### When setting `frameAncestors`

+**X-Frame-Options takes priority**: [Section "Relation to X-Frame-Options" of the CSP Spec](https://w3c.github.io/webappsec-csp/#frame-ancestors-and-frame-options) says: _"If a resource is delivered with a policy that includes a directive named frame-ancestors and whose disposition is "enforce", then the X-Frame-Options header MUST be ignored"_, but Chrome 40 & Firefox 35 ignore the frame-ancestors directive and follow the X-Frame-Options header instead.

+Therefore, if setting `frameAncestors` you should set `frameGuard` to `false`.

 ### `expectCT`
 ```ts